JaroszLab/spotsizer2/README.md

 batch | Determine area and integrated density for each colony.
 For each image, analyse individually and create a csv timecourse | Determine integrated density for each colony.
 Use the last image to create the mask and apply this to all previous images.
 Create a single csv as output.

 **Spotsizer2 will always analyse all images in the current directory.
-The directory also needs to contain a Colonyzer.txt file with grid information and a spotsizer2.config file.**
+The directory also needs to contain a Colonyzer.txt file with grid information and optionally a spotsizer2.config file.**
-The options in the spotsizer2.config file are the following:
+The following options can be set in the spotsizer2.config file.
+If a file with this name does not exist in the image directory, default options will be used.

 Name|Description|Type|Default
 ----|-----------|----|-------